 A very common problem with older C-22s is a companionway hatch that screeches when opened or closed.
 Over the years, the flanges on the sides of the hatch and the teak rails that they slide in wear thin from use.

-This eventually lowers the middle of the front edge of the hatch until it scrapes against the cabin roof.
+This eventually lowers the hatch until it scrapes against the cabin roof.
 The sound it makes is like fingernails on a blackboard, only louder.
 It’s not something that you want to put up with for long.

 If left unattended, the flanges can begin to crack and chip.
 Fortunately, you don’t need an expensive new hatch or a complicated fiberglass repair.
 Instead, a simple rebuild of the bottom of the flanges with epoxy often suffices and at a very stingy cost.